 Many nut-based cheese recipes incorporate nutritional yeast, which provides a savory, umami note.
 I like this recipe equally with or without the yeast.
 And feel free to make the recipe your own by starting with the cashew base and adding your own blend of herbs, spices, olives, sun-dried tomatoes, whatever you like.

 Herbed Cashew Cheese Spread

-Place the cashews in a large bowl, cover with water (preferably filtered), and soak at least 2 hours or overnight.
+Place the cashews in a large bowl, cover with water (preferably filtered), and soak overnight.
 Rinse and drain.

 Place the cashews, vermouth or white wine, lemon zest, lemon juice, garlic, salt, pepper, and nutritional yeast (if using) in a high-speed blender or food processor.
 Process until smooth, periodically scraping down the sides of the bowl and adding little water if needed for a thinner consistency.
 Add the herbs and pulse to combine.
 Taste and adjust seasonings if desired.

 Transfer to a bowl, cover, and chill at least 1 hour and ideally 1 day before serving.
 Best eaten within a week.